River Café, Hammersmith

 Serving fine Italian food from the morning until the early hours, Cecconi’s is a perfect spot for all day dining in the sun, with a few sought after tables lining the street on the corner of Saville Row and Burlington Gardens.

-You can sit at one of the best alfresco restaurants in London watching the world pass you by in London’s most glamorous postcode.
+Cecconi’s is one of the best restaurants for outdoor dining in London where you can watch the world pass you by in London’s most glamorous postcode.

 The Modern Pantry, Clerkenwell

 Anna Hansen’s Clerkenwell restaurant The Modern Pantry has a large outdoor dining area on a beautiful square in Clerkenwell.